jtl-scx/channel-api-client/README.md

     $_ENV['refreshToken']
 );

-// AuthAwareApiClient will perform authentication stuff
+// create a AuthAwareApiClient to handle authentication
 $client = new AuthAwareApiClient($configuration);

 // read and acknowledge seller events